Purchasing a new puppy dog is a decision that requires a significant amount of thought and analysis of not only the breed but your lifestyle as well.

 Intelligence, Temperament & Personality Traits of the Brusston

-As with most mixed breeds, the Brusston will have a personality which is a hybrid of both of its parents.
+As with most mixed breeds, the Brusston will have a personality that is a hybrid of both of its parents.

 Since this is a more recent mixed breed with a little history, there is not much-documented information about its traits.

-However, we can analyze the parents’ personalities and get some idea as to what to expect.
+However, we can analyze the parents’ personalities and get some ideas as to what to expect.

 The Brussels Griffon is known as a mischievous little spark plug, and the Boston Terrier is a comedic character and which is jam-packed with life.

 When these two breeds are joined, the result will be an intelligent, loyal and affectionate dog with a penchant to get in some hot water now and again.